elph-dev/lambda_weight/README.md

-Weighted average method for calculating electron-phonon couplings
+Weighted average method for lambda
 ========
 lambda_weight is a program to calculate electron-phonon couplings using weighted average method.
 For details, see